We look forward to seeing you

-Our plants are small but they will grow on quickly once they are out of the pot.
+Our plants are small but they will grow on quickly once they are out of their pots.

-For the some of the best plants shrubs in Swansea come and visit us. house plants
+For the some of the best plants in Swansea come and visit us.

-All the profit from the Plant Shop is invested back into the three Parks of Botanical Gardens, Clyne Gardens and Plantasia.
+All the profit from the Plant Shop is invested back into the Parks of Singleton Park Botanical Gardens and Clyne Gardens.
 Over the past twenty years we have spent around £300,000 on improving the facilities in these parks.